AnalogJ/thesparktree-blog/_posts/2018-12-09-compile-coreos-kernel-modules.md

 # Story Time

-As a Devops & Infrastructure guy, I'm fairly proud of my wide breadth of knowledge.
-It could be hubris, but I feel like I could be thrown into most problems and I'd be able to code, architect or Google my way out of it, even if the end result needs a bit of polish afterwards.
+As a Devops & Infrastructure guy, I'm pretty comfortable with jumping into the unknown, be it infrastructure, architecture or application code.
+With a bit of help from Google I can usually come up with a working solution, even if the end result needs a bit of polish afterwards.

 That self-assurance was checked on my latest project: **building a dockerized home server.**